hf6391964/ecris-neutral-sim/README.md

 Install the libraries `GMP`, `MPFR` and `Boost` on your system via the package manager.
 Boost >= 1.48 is recommended.
 Also install the tools `gcc (>= 5)`, `cmake (>= 2.8.11)` and `git`.
 Note that a version of GCC supporting the `C++14` standard is required.
-This should be 5, but hasn't been tested.
+This should be 5 or greater, but hasn't been tested.

 ### CGAL